 This being a cloud-centric OCR solution, it's utterly dependent on Microsoft allowing server access.
 It was announced that access to the OneDrive servers would stop at the end of 2020, and this has now happened, for Office Lens on both Mobile and Desktop.
 The idea is that the iOS and Android versions of Office include the same functionality and will be more convenient for most people.
 Go figure.

 |Outlook Mail, Calendar

 Official (Osmeta-based, derived from iOS codebase) client has now been withdrawn, being part of the Facebook 'empire'.
 There's an official Instagram PWA, but it's officially available patchily under Windows 10 Mobile, available as an upgrade through the Store only if you have the original installed.
-Very odd.
+Very odd - it's not there otherwise.
 But don't despair, as the PWA has been recently upgraded and is available to anyone as a simple URL/favourite in the Edge browser.

-There are also several third party alternatives, the clear favourite of which is the quirky, often unstable, but always improving Winsta UWP (which now features notifications - of sorts!)
+There are also several third party alternatives, the clear favourite of which is the quirky, often unstable, but always improving Winsta UWP (which now features notifications).

 |The official WP8.1 client has now officially stopped working.
 If you need a Whatsapp replacement and don't want to switch platform then see Telegram, below.|

 |Telegram||Plenty of options here, with an official WP8.1 application (still in the W10M Store) that is gradually falling into disrepair, but also an official PWA that works OK (though with no push notifications, due to Edge limitations) and a third party app, Unigram Mobile Messenger UWP, which is fully functional and still available (after the original Unigram went off into Desktop-only realms).|